Discipline in Schools 101

 At its core, discipline serves the purpose of changing behavior.
 In a perfect world, we would explain to a child why their behavior is unacceptable and they would adjust accordingly.

-But that’s not usually how it goes.
+But that’s not always sufficient.

 Much of the discipline jargon currently used is designed to sound benign, virtuous even, to the average ear.
 We hear words like “restorative justice” and it sounds like a good thing.
 And sometimes it is.
 But often it’s not.
 Proponents of more restorative style practices want less punitive discipline (punishment-based) and when it comes to minor infractions that don’t put their safety or the safety of others at risk.
 They have a strong argument.
 A kid littering in the hallway or disassembling the teacher’s stapler or even calling someone a cruel name can be handled in a way that calls upon the offending student to acknowledge their wrongdoing and “repair the harm.”